llvm/llvm-project/llvm/docs/LangRef.rst

 .. note::

-    One example application of metadata is source-level debug information, which is currently the only use of specialized nodes.
+    One example application of metadata is source-level debug information, which is currently the only user of specialized nodes.

 Metadata does not have a type, and is not a value.